 Refers to the practical assessment that all RCRT™ candidates must complete to demonstrate the application of their reflexology technique as they pertain to a client.

-You may apply for the RCRT™ Exam online, but your application won’t be considered “complete” until we receive all of the following:
+✅ If you are neither a former professional member nor a current student member of RAC, we ask that you apply for the RCRT™ Exam online.
+Your application won’t be considered “complete” until we receive all of the following:

 - A copy of your course curriculum (or curricula)

 I.e. a list of topics that were covered.

 - A copy of the chart for the technique you will use in the practical exam.

 Please make sure that the reflexes are labelled and that these labels are legible.